Quick Summary

 Punctuality reflects discipline, so plan your travel ahead of time.
 Look up the interview location and map your route, keeping traffic or transit delays in mind.
 Aim to reach the venue at least 10 to 15 minutes early.
 If it’s a virtual interview, check your tech setup in advance-ensure a stable internet connection, test your microphone and camera, and find a quiet, well-lit space.

-An interview isn’t just about answering questions—it’s also your chance to ask insightful ones.
+An interview isn’t just about answering questions-it’s also your chance to ask insightful questions.
 Prepare questions that reflect your interest in the company and the role, such as “What does a typical day in this role look like?” or “What are the growth opportunities in this position?”
 Avoid questions with answers that are readily available online.

 Non-verbal cues play a big part in interviews, often influencing the interviewer’s impression of you.
 Maintain eye contact to show confidence, smile naturally to create a positive vibe, and sit up straight to show attentiveness.
 Avoid slouching, fidgeting, or crossing your arms, as these may come off as disinterest or nervousness.